ibawt/ibawt.github.io/_posts/2013-10-12-batman-rails-starting-guide.md

 $ bundle exec rails s
 {% endhighlight %}

-And open a browser to [http://localhost:3000] and you should see the batman.js starting page!
+And open a browser to <a href="http://localhost:3000">http://localhost:3000</a> and you should see the batman.js starting page!

 Now go drink some beer.